Liew-17/Rental-Property-Management-App/README.md

 To ensure the Flutter frontend communicates correctly with the Python backend:

+### ⚠️ Network Requirement (Critical)
+**If you are using different devices for the frontend (mobile app) and backend (server), they MUST be connected to the same Wi-Fi network.** Since this is a local server (not public), the mobile app cannot reach your server device if the phone is using mobile data (4G/5G) or a different Wi-Fi network.

 ### Standard Configuration
 1. Open the API service file:
     `flutter_application/lib/services/api_service.dart`